 Raising mealworms is something you need to consider seriously.
-They make tasty treats for any kind of feathered fowl that you may be raising on your homestead.
+They make tasty treats for all feathered fowl that you may be raising on your homestead.

 Most people raise mealworms for their chickens.
 I raise ducks and guinea fowl along with chickens, and they all love mealworms plus it is an excellent source of protein.

 It takes a small effort but could potentially save you a lot of money.

-So if you are interested in learning how to raise more of your poultry’s food (even if you don’t have a lot of space), this could be the post you’ve been waiting on.
+So if you are interested in learning how to raise more of your poultry’s food (even if you don’t have a lot of space), this could be the post you’ve been waiting for.

 What You’ll Need To Raise Mealworms:

 - A plastic 3-drawer storage container.
 (The containers where the drawers pull in and out.)

 1. Create Your Worms’ Perfect Home